tc39/notes/es7/2016-07/jul-27.md

 MM: Because this is a convenience tool, we can ban eval without loss of expressiveness.
 It's just a loss of convenience

 DH: On instinct, this scares me.
-Just because we can't come up with a usecase, doesn't mean that something won't ever come up
+Just because we can't come up with a use case, doesn't mean that something won't ever come up

 WH: How deep would the direct eval ban go?
 Expression, subexpressions, within arrow functions inside subexpressions, ...?